List of winless seasons: New South Wales Rugby Football League/National Rugby League

-Brisbane Rugby League
+Brisbane Rugby League/Queensland Cup

 The Brisbane Rugby League premiership began in 1909 and continued in varying forms until 1996, after which it was superseded by the Queensland Cup.
 Between the 1930s and the 1960s it was of comparable standard to the New South Wales Rugby Football League, but subsequently a huge drain of players to Sydney eroded the standard of play.
 Before World War II seasons were typically no more than twelve games long, so that a very bad team could easily fail to win a game; however as the competition grew it was expanded to 21 games, which made winless seasons much less likely.

 Rugby union

 Super Rugby, the Southern Hemisphere's principal club competition, has seen two teams go through an entire season with no wins or draws.
 Both seasons were in the competition's past incarnations of Super 12 and Super 14, each name reflecting the number of competing teams.

 Under both Super 12 (1996–2005) and Super 14 (2006–2010) formats, each team played all other teams once, resulting in seasons of 11 and then 13 games.
 The competition became Super Rugby with the addition of a 15th team in 2011.
 The season format was also heavily revamped; the regular season now consists of 16 matches.

 The Super 12 and Super 14 eras each saw one team finish a season with only losses; both teams with this dubious distinction are from South Africa.
 In 2002, the Bulls, based in Pretoria, finished with 11 losses from 11 matches.
 The other imperfect season was that of the Johannesburg-based Lions in the final season of the Super 14 format in 2010, who lost all 13 of their matches, while ending up with a final points difference of negative 300.

 In 2018, the Sydney Rays finished the National Rugby Championship regular season with 0 wins and 0 draws in 7 games.

 In 2019, the Austin Elite finished the Major League Rugby regular season with 0 wins and draws in 16 games.
 It was part of a 22 match winless streak that started in 2018 and ended with the final match of the 2020 before the season was cancelled by the Covid-19 pandemic.

+Anthem Rugby Carolina had a winless season in Major League Rugby in 2024 with 0 wins and draws in 16 games, they had another winless season in 2025.